FOSSEE/eSim/TASK4_REPORT.md

 3. Every failure was reproduced, the exact error message was recorded, and the responsible script/line or missing package was traced using `find`, direct execution, and Python tracebacks.
 4. Each root cause was diagnosed **before** attempting a fix (not just patched blindly).
 5. Fixes were implemented, re-tested to confirm resolution, and committed/pushed individually to keep history traceable.
-6. Progress was verified at each step via terminal output (screenshots retained in `images/` for reference).
+6. Progress was verified at each step and captured with terminal screenshots (see `images/` folder), culminating in a full, successful launch of the eSim GUI.

 ---